nmdcom/NModcom/doc/Tutorial.md

 # MODCOM Tutorial <a name="Tutorial"></a>

+This tutorial explains step-by-step how to use NMODCOM to create and run dynamic simulations.

 1. [Working with the simulation environment  ](#SimEnv)
 2. [Working with a simulation object ](#SimObj)
 3. [UpdateableSimObj](#UpdateableSimObj)

-## SimEnv <a name="SimEnv"></a>
+## Working with the simulation environment <a name="SimEnv"></a>

 [Back to top](#Tutorial) |
 [View code for this section](https://github.com/nmdcom/NModcom/blob/main/NModcom.ExampleApp/SimEnvOnly.cs).

 The first step in creating a MODCOM simulation is setting up the simulation environment.
 The simulation environment is a class that keeps track of the component models in a simulation and coordinates their interactions.
 The behaviour of the simulation environment is defined by the ISimEnv interface.
 The MODCOM framework provides SimEnv, a class that implements ISimEnv.

-Using SimEnv to create a simulation is as simple as providing start- and stoptime of the simulation.
-Then the simulation can be run by invoking the Run() method.
+You can set up a simulation by creating an instance of SimEnv.
+Don't forget to provide a start- and stoptime for the simulation.
+Once that's done, the simulation can be run by invoking the Run() method.

 ```
 ISimEnv simenv = new SimEnv()